 Welcome to the Lloyd Hall Scholars Program

-The Lloyd Hall Scholars Program is a diverse and creative living-learning community for students interested in writing and the arts.
+The Lloyd Scholars for Writing and the Arts is a diverse and creative living-learning community for students interested in writing and the arts.
 Through our curriculum, programs, student leadership, faculty involvement, and cultural events, we hope to cultivate students' critical reading, writing, arts, and thinking skills, and promote the link between creativity and academic excellence.
-In the context of a supportive community, LHSP challenges students of all skill levels and academic disciplines to take initiative in shaping their intellectual talents, to work collaboratively with their peers, to make meaningful connections with faculty and staff, and to become leaders themselves.
+In the context of a supportive community, LSWA challenges students of all skill levels and academic disciplines to take initiative in shaping their intellectual talents, to work collaboratively with their peers, to make meaningful connections with faculty and staff, and to become leaders themselves.

 Writing and the Arts

-In LHSP art classes, students experience the arts directly, producing mixed media arts projects and analyzing and critiquing works of art.
-LHSP art courses and programming allow students to develop their skills as they develop an increased appreciation for and awareness of the visual arts.
+In LSWA art classes, students experience the arts directly, producing mixed media arts projects and analyzing and critiquing works of art.
+LSWA art courses and programming allow students to develop their skills as they develop an increased appreciation for and awareness of the visual arts.

 Critical Creative Thinking Skills and Arts Literacy

 Students gain benefits beyond writing and the arts as they sharpen analytical skills, learn to question their assumptions about what they see and read (or look beyond what is expected or predictable in a text or image), and ultimately express the uniqueness of their vision with clarity and insight.
 Students are challenged to take risks as they discover—in the world, their work, and in themselves—complexities, nuances, and unexpected possibilities.
 This intensive engagement with the writing and the arts offers ways of approaching studies that positively impact overall academic success.
 By experiencing the ways in which the arts are integrated into their community, and reflecting on the roles of artists and writers within the community, LSWA hopes to cultivate a lifelong passion for the arts.